Important Information

 Description

-Information relating to the gender that you identify as.
+Information about the gender that you may identify as.

 Description

 The law and other regulations treat some types of personal information as special.
-We will only collect and use these if the law allows us to do so:
+We’ll only collect and use these if the law allows us to do so:

 • Racial or ethnic origin